gui3/concreteSound/docs/CONTRIBUTING.md

-if you want to add your entire codebase, or if **you don't remember what you changed**, please include the #oops hashtag
+if you want to add your entire codebase, or if **you don't remember what you changed**, please include the **#oops hashtag**
 ```
-:confounded: #oops git add . - optionnal description
+$ git comit -m ":confounded: #oops git add . - optionnal description"
 ```
-*You can use git add ., but be sure it only adds ONE or TWO (5 max) RELATED files*
+*You can use git add .
+but be sure it only adds ONE or TWO (5 max) RELATED files*

 ### Git Commit Messages

 The typical message for a commit is
 ```
-:emoji: #tag describe what you do - aside note
+:emoji: describe what you do - aside note #tag
 ```

 > every commit should come with a message,